Qualtrics International Inc. (XM) Reveals an Earnings Mystery

 Oppenheimer gave a rating of “Outperform” to XM, setting the target price at $60 in the report published on February 23rd of the current year.

+Volatility was left at 7.53%, however, over the last 30 days, the volatility rate increased by 7.11%, as shares sank -24.73% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading N/A N/A at present.

-During the last 5 trading sessions, XM fell by -10.60%.
-In addition, Qualtrics International Inc. saw -12.31% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, XM fell by -14.71%, in comparison to the 20-day moving average, which settled at $45.79.
+In addition, Qualtrics International Inc. saw -18.95% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for XM